GoatWithCode/MediaFire-Downloader/README.md

 MediaFire Downloader (PyQt5)

 A simple and elegant desktop application for downloading multiple files from MediaFire in bulk.
-Built with Python, PyQt5, Selenium, and Requests.

 Features
 ✅ Load multiple MediaFire links from a .txt file